|Diameter||4880 km, 0.38 x Earth's|

-Mercury has the most elliptical orbit of all the planets except for Pluto and has the most extreme temperature range in the Solar System, reaching a maximum of 430 C at noon, and a minimum of –183 C at night.
-It is in synchronous lock with the Sun, rotating about its own axis three times for every two orbits of the Sun.
+Mercury has the most elliptical orbit of all the planets except for Pluto and has the most extreme temperature range in the Solar System, it can reach a maximum of 430 C at noon, but drop to a minimum of –183 C at night.
+It rotates about its own axis three times for every two orbits of the Sun.

-Mercury has no permanent atmosphere as it was stripped from the planet early in its life by the solar wind.
-This does, however, contribute a small amount of hydrogen and helium as a temporary atmosphere.
+Mercury has no permanent atmosphere as this was stripped from the planet early in its life by a stream of particles, from the Sun, called the solar wind.
+This does, however, provide a small amount of hydrogen and helium as a temporary atmosphere.

 The planet has a very high density, and is therefore believed to be around 70% iron, concentrated in the core.
 This is surrounded by rock, which makes up the remaining 30% of Mercury's mass.

 Mercury is the only terrestrial planet other than Earth to have a magnetic field.
 It is very weak, but is still significant with a strength of 3.5 x 10-7 Tesla.
-This was unexpected as the much larger planets Mars and Venus are incapable of supporting such a field.
+This was unexpected as the much larger planets Mars and Venus do not have such a field.